gregoire-hw/go_thesis/README.md

-heron_gotogoal.py | Uses the heron_controller service to reach position goals. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots. save_data.py | Saves some data into csv files trilateration.py | Estimates the AUV position using trilateration and NLS methods.
+heron_gotogoal.py | Uses the heron_controller service to reach position goals. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots. particle_filter.py | Estimates the AUV position using Particle Filter save_data.py | Saves some data into csv files trilateration.py | Estimates the AUV position using trilateration and NLS methods.